arifian853/arifian.ai/README.md

 - Conclusion
     - This model need more data to achieve >= 0.9 ROUGE score and >= 30% BLEU score for greater result.
     - With a significant increase in the number of question-answer pairs, the model can achieve a BLEU score of 39.23%.
-However, the ROUGE score remains stagnant, leading to a larger average loss during training, but has greater result when tested.
+However, the ROUGE score remains stagnant, leading to a larger average loss during training, and an almost stagnant result when tested.
     - Current plan: increase the number of question-answer pairs in the dataset with lots of augmentations.

 - How to use